-- (e) All mobile homes not located in mobile home parks and all mobile home parks in place at the time of the enactment of this Chapter shall be brought into conformity with the requirements of § 151.053(B)(5) within 12 months from the date of the enactment of this Chapter and/or notification by the Building Official. - (f) Such other requirements as shall be considered conducive to the area by the Building Official. - (C) Conditional uses.
-The following uses shall be permitted on a conditional basis in any RM Zoning District subject to the provisions set forth in §§ 151.220et seq. - (1) Private kindergarten or pre-school nursery provided that; - (a) Such uses meet the minimum standards set forth for such facilities by the State Board of Health and all local building codes; - (b) Such uses are located on a lot not less than 25,000 square feet in area; and - (c) No structure on the lot is closer than 25 feet to an abutting residential property line. - (2) Public Utility substation or sub-installation including water towers, provided that: - (a) Such use is enclosed by a painted or chain-link fence or wall at least six feet in height above finished grade; - (b) There in no office or commercial operation, or any storage of vehicles or equipment on the premises, and - (c) That a landscaped strip not less than 5 feet wide is planted and suitably maintained around the facility. - (3) Publicly owned open space, recreational facility, or educational facility provided that: - (a) Such use meets all yard requirements set forth for the RM Zoning District; and - (b) Such use conforms to all other appropriate standards as set forth in this Zoning Code. - (c) Swimming pools shall meet the conditions set forth in § 151.104 - (4) Single-family dwellings provided that: - (a) The minimum lot area shall be 15,000 square feet; and - (b) The setbacks shall be those required by the R-15 one-family residential district. - (D) Other requirements.
+- a) All Building Codes from Chapter 150.01(B) are met including rules regarding underpinning, securing the structure, sewage waste disposal, and abandoned or nuisance mobile home structures. - b) The structure includes a porch or deck attached to the home - c) All setback and dimensional requirements of Appendix A are met. - d) The lot has two parking spaces outside of any public right-of-way - e) The applicant demonstrates that the dwelling meets all health, safety, and general welfare requirements in local and state codes, along with approved Building, Fire, and Property Maintenance Codes - f) The Building Official gives prior approval in writing and that the time between the date of the HUD seal on the used manufactured/mobile home and the date of the permit issued by Oconee County for that manufactured/mobile home not exceed ten years. - 9) Mobile Home Parks provided that each mobile home meets the standards for a single mobile home, above and that the entire park meets all special requirements for Mobile Home Parks, Section 151.104 are met. - 10) Publicly owned open space, recreational facility, or educational facility provided that: - a) Such use meets all yard requirements set forth for the RM Zoning District; and - b) Such use conforms to all other appropriate standards as set forth in this Zoning Code. - c) Swimming pools shall meet the conditions set forth in § 151.138 - 11) Single-family dwellings provided that: - a) The minimum lot area shall be 15,000 square feet; and - b) The setbacks shall be those required by the R-15 one-family residential district. - (D) Other requirements.
 Unless otherwise specified elsewhere in this Chapter uses permitted in RM Zoning Districts shall be required to conform to the following standards: - (1) Minimum lot area: Fifteen thousand square feet. - (2) Minimum lot area per dwelling unit: Fifteen thousand square feet, except that the minimum area per dwelling unit on a lot for multiple-family dwellings shall not be less than indicated by dwelling unit type of the following schedule:

 LOT AREA SQUARE FOOTAGE REQUIRED FOR MULTIPLE- FAMILY DWELLINGS

 Unit Type Stories

 1 2 3 4

 Efficiency 2,000 1,435 1,410 1,240

 1 Bedroom 2,000 1,775 1,625 1,438

 2 Bedroom 2,650 2,475 2,125 1,825

 3 Bedroom 3,525 3,175 2,653 2,200

 4 or more Bedrooms 4,375 3,975 3,492 2,725